 Mike ran out a narrow winner against Nandana in this fiercely competed carrom (we checked the spelling) game, again in the friendly little Salt Water Cafe, Tangalle.

 An all-round excellent tour, if we do say so ourselves, with a cracking guide (thanks Nandana), varied activities and sights and some great food!
-Full itinerary and details of our Sri Lanka tour, for anyone interested, can be found on our website.
+All the above Sri Lanka tour photos were taken on a February Island of Serendipity tour and full itinerary and details of all our Sri Lanka tours can be found on our website.